adas2/algo-practice/README.md

 21. tmplt: C++ 11 template use cases
 22. toggle: Toggle the alternate bulb problem (leetcode)
 23. trailing_zero_in_factorial: Given the number find the tralling zeros in its factorial
-24. wiggle:  Length of wiggle sequence ina vector
+24. wiggle:  Length of wiggle sequence in a vector
-25. ipcheck: Check whehter given string is a valid IP address
+25. ipcheck: Check whether given string is a valid IP address
 26. midsum: Find the index of an array where the sum of the left part equals the sum of the right part( const space, linear time)
 27. twosum: Given an array and a target value find two elements in the array whose sum = target
 28. threesum: Given an array and target find 3 numbers in array whose sum = target
-29. array_rotate: Rotate array of lenght N by K elements
+29. array_rotate: Rotate array of length N by K elements
-30. point_dist: Given N points in a 2D plain, find k points closests to the origin (0,0).
+30. point_dist: Given N points in a 2D plain, find k points closest to the origin (0,0).
 Note: k << N find optimal solution in log[k]
-31. Lined_list_problems: Linked list implementation and functions from meetup group assigmment
+31. Lined_list_problems: Linked list implementation and functions from meetup group assignment
-32. bst_lca: Find lowest commong ancestor for Binary Search Tree (no parent pointers given)
+32. bst_lca: Find lowest common ancestor for Binary Search Tree (no parent pointers given)
-33. dictionary: Implement a word dictionary with follwing funcs: (i) insert word, (ii) search is a word is present (iii) find the number of words that start with a given prefix (prefix cannot be the whole word)
+33. dictionary: Implement a word dictionary with following funcs: (i) insert word, (ii) search is a word is present (iii) find the number of words that start with a given prefix (prefix cannot be the whole word)
-34. sorted_quadratic: Soltuion to problem 7 below
+34. sorted_quadratic: Solution to problem 7 below
 35. Implement stack using a queue
 36. k_sorted_merge: merge k sorted lists in an efficient way Hint: O(nklogk) where n is the avg. len of lists
 37. wsum: Find the first index i of an array (of integers) such that sum of elements over a window is equal to target.
-38. max_sum_subarray: Given a integer array, find the max sum of a subarray (need to be contiguos in the orifinal array)
+38. max_sum_subarray: Given a integer array, find the max sum of a subarray (need to be contiguous in the original array)
 39. btree_lca: Lowest Common Ancestor in a B Tree
 40. Binary search tree find k-th largest node
 41. ks: Knapsack implementation in DP
 42. mcnugget: Given you can buy mcnuggets in pack of 4, 6, and 9; can you buy N macnuggets?
 E.g. 17 can be bought by (4+4+9)?
 	Hint: Try DP?
 Can you generalize for more than 3 pack sizes.
 Note gcd(size1, size2, size3, ...sizen) = 1
 43. num_subsequence: Problem solving Workshop #21 March 4,2017
-44. paranthesis: Given a set of braces determine if the order of paranthesis is correct.
+44. parentheses: Given a set of braces determine if the order of parentheses is correct.
 E,g, ((())()) is correct , but ()()) is wrong
 45. thread_order: execute threads in a specific order; e.g. 3 threads with id 1,2, and 3 should execute first() second() and third() in order
-46. TestCache: sample cache implmentation using LRU policy
+46. TestCache: sample cache implementation using LRU policy
 47. Wiggle_sort: Given an unsorted array nums, reorder it such that nums[0] < nums[1] > nums[2] < nums[3]....
-48. Wrap_Around_Substr_Search: Unique substrings in a given patter within a infinite lenght wraparound syring "....abcd....xyzabcd...."
+48. Wrap_Around_Substr_Search: Unique substrings in a given pattern within a infinite length wraparound string "....abcd....xyzabcd...."
 49. Game Of Life: Design a game of life matrix: cell of 0's and 1's with conditions:
 	(i) any alive cell with <2 neighbor dies
 	(ii) any alive cell with 2-3 neighbors lives